Multilingualism Doctoral School

 - Research: 96 credits

-Both the optional courses and the research topics can be put into the following three main groups:
+Both the optional courses and the research topics can be put into the following modules:

 PhD training timeline - 8 Semesters